Historiography on Carlism during the Francoist era: Overviews and synthetic works

 A student unfamiliar with the subject should probably start with a large chapter dedicated to post-Civil War Carlism in general historical synthesis by Canal (2000): comprehensive and non-partisan, it provides a good overview.
+Another option is a concise 20-page review of Caspistegui Gorasurreta and Vázquez de Prada (1995).
 Definitely less valuable is a booklet of Dongil (2011), dedicated almost exclusively to the period in question and equally general, but flawed by a loose essayist style.
 Alternatively, there is an article intended to provide a helicopter-view summary, but overfocused on internal fragmentation of the movement, written by Brioso (1996), a sketchy overview in a section of the book of Alférez (1995) and final chapter of Blinkhorn's (1975) study, written during commencing transition and burdened with illusions of the author.
 There are 3 works to be followed as exhaustive, general in-depth attempts to capture the Carlist history during Francoism, all resulting from PhD research.
 The works of Caspistegui (1997) and Martorell (2009) are splendidly documented, though the former focuses on the 1960s and 1970s rather than the 1940s and 1950s, while the latter pursues a partisan, Progressist claim.
 Exactly the opposite, Traditionalist claim is pursued in the thesis of Rodón (2015), the work founded on scarce own research.
 Final pages of Sagarra and Andrés (2014) provide an illustrated and geography-focused overview.
 Works recommended only to students familiar with the subject and armed with appropriate criticism are writings on late Carlism by Clemente (1977 and 2003), chapters in the general overview of Pérez-Nievas (1999) and last essays in the volume of Miralles Climent (2004).
 A general synthesis on right-wing politics during Francoism by Gil Pecharromán (2019) contains many paragraphs on Carlism.
 The very recent work of an experienced Navarrese statesman Allí Aranguren (2021) is specifically calibrated as discussion on relations between Carlism and Francoism, with focus on the 1939-1955 period.